makingbloke/LocalIpc/ReadMe.md

 ## Overview

 LocalIpc is a simple library for communicating between two objects.
-The objects can be contained in the same or different processes.
+The objects can be contained in the same or different processes but must reside on the same machine.

 ## Pre-Requisites